MOHAMMEDAMAN8504/Ash-A-Personalized-Desktop-Assistant/README.md

 - **Wake Word**: The assistant listens for specific wake words (e.g., "Jarvis", "Ash") if configured.
 - **Commands**: Try commands like "Open Google", "Play music on YouTube", "What is the time?", or simply chat!

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## 📄 License

-This project is open-source.